6 things you may have missed during the Apple Watch 6 event

-From the brand new Apple Watch 6, to the cheaper Apple Watch SE wearable, smart timepieces continued to get more feature-rich and accessible, while a new iPad and iPad Air proved that the tablet is still the most useful gadget you can have in your home.
+From the brand new Apple Watch 6, to the cheaper Apple Watch SE wearable, smart timepieces continued to get more feature-rich and accessible, while a new iPad and iPad Air proved that the tablet is still one of the most useful gadgets you can have in your home.

 But what about the smaller announcements?
 Here’s some of the stuff you might have missed during Apple’s big reveal event.